saching6/wus_environment_validation/README.md

 If there is an issue establishing the connection, you will see an error (example shown below).
 Please reach out to the Wake Up Safe support team with the error message to get it resolved.

 **Error Message**
-Please copy this error in the feedback form (Step 2)

 <img width="1042" alt="image" src="https://user-images.githubusercontent.com/23667069/210029662-b7f40d91-cfbc-4fea-8fc9-a032363bcc4c.png">

 **Sample of the test email**